Frequently Asked Questions

 Where can I get an application form and what does it cost to apply?

 Application forms are available online after Oct.
 1st.
 They are also available from the TEP office in Abbotsford, D3005.
 It is recommended that students apply through MyUFV (general UFV application) and then submit supporting documents (resume, TEP application, and references) to the Registrar's office.
+This allows you to track your application.
 Please read the application guidelines or come to one of the TEP seminars.

 For further information on admission requirements to the UFV Teacher Education program, please consult the website or make an appointment with an education advisor at 1-888-504-7441 ex4700